Azure Functions error handling

 Azure Functions triggers and bindings communicate with various Azure services.
 When integrating with these services, you may have errors raised that originate from the APIs of the underlying Azure services.
 Errors can also occur when you try to communicate with other services from your function code by using REST or client libraries.
 To avoid loss of data and ensure good behavior of your functions, it is important to handle errors from either source.

-For most triggers, there is no built-in retry when errors occur during function execution.
-The two triggers that have retry support are Azure Queue storage and Azure Blob storage.
 By default, these triggers are retried up to five times.
-After the fifth retry, both triggers write a message to a special poison queue.
+After the fifth retry, these triggers write a message to a special poison queue.

 In this way, you can capture trigger events that could be lost due to errors and retry them at a later time using another function to process messages from the poison queue using the stored information.